 - Have students plan and write informational picture books, biographies, or other works of nonfiction.
-You may wish to have students use the ReadWriteThink Flip Book to help them organize their information.
-More tips are available for use with the Flip Book.
+You may wish to have students create a Flip Book to help them organize their information.

 The National Council of Teachers of English provides information on the annual Orbis Pictus Award, including its history, selection criteria, and nomination procedures.

 This sample chapter from the NCTE text The Best in Children's Nonfiction explores the elements that come into play as the committee chooses the winner.

 This page, from the State Library of South Australia, offers information about Johannes Amos Comenius and his illustrated Latin primer for which the Orbis Pictus award is named.
 Additional links and an image from the book are also included.